Get matched with vetted scholarships and enter our

 Learn about our editorial policies

 For anyone interested in a career in healthcare, becoming a physician assistant is an attractive option.
 These medical professionals are very similar to doctors, yet they don’t have to go through as many years of training.
-While it typically takes 10-14 years to become an MD, it usually only takes about 6-9 years to become a licensed PA.
-If you’re interested in following this path, this guide will cover everything you need to know about how to become a physician assistant.
+While it typically takes 10-14 years to become an MD, it usually only takes about 2-3 years after you finish your undergraduate degree to become a licensed PA.
+If you’re interested in following this path, this guide will cover everything you need to know about how to become a physician assistant!

 Related: Top medical school scholarships